soccerGB/MSIExperiment/Readme.md

          - This task should also handle the required reconfiguration scenarios in cases that the ProxyContainer died and restarted

-   2. Build the proxycontainer image with the following new route added into its routing table as part of the container startup sequence

-      New-NetRoute –DestinationPrefix "169.254.169.254/32" –InterfaceIndex $ifIndex –NextHop $gatewayIP

-      Launch the proxycontainer with MSIProxyContainer as its label docker run -it --label MSIProxyContainer proxyImageName

-   3. Launch a clientcontainer instances with MSIClientContainer as its label
+  4. Launch app containers

+         Example:
-         docker run -it --label MSIClientContainer clientImageName
+         docker run -d microsoft/windowsservercore:1709 cmd

-   4. MSI requests were triggered from inside a clientcontainer The return metadata will be sent back the requesting client container once returned from the MSI service (in step 5)
+  5. MSI requests were triggered from inside an app ontainer The return metadata will be sent back the requesting client container once returned from the MSI service (in step 5)

-   5. MSI requests got forwarded to the ProxyContainer, which in turn send them through the MSI VM Extension for getting the actual MSI metadata before returning the result back to the requesting clientcontainer
+  6. MSI requests got forwarded to the ProxyContainer, which in turn send them through the MSI VM Extension for getting the actual MSI metadata before returning the result back to the requesting clientcontainer

    Design considerations: